William Gaston (merchant)

-William Gaston (September 26, 1785 – September 12, 1837) was a merchant in Savannah, Georgia, where Gaston Street is named for him.
+William Gaston (September 26, 1785 – September 12, 1837) was a merchant in Savannah, Georgia, where Gaston Street is named for him, as is The Gaston Tomb in Bonaventure Cemetery.

 Early life and career

-Gaston was born on September 26, 1785, in Somerset County, New Jersey, to William Gaston Sr. and Naomi Teeple.
+Gaston was born in 1785 in Somerset County, New Jersey, to William Gaston Sr. and Naomi Teeple.

 Early in his life he was engaged to a young lady from Morristown, New Jersey.
 "He left New York, full of love and anticipations of happiness, to fulfil his engagement, when he found the object of his affection dangerously ill," wrote Gaston's friend Philip Hone in his published diary.
 She died shortly afterwards.
 Affected greatly by his loss, Gaston lived the rest of his life as a bachelor.

 He moved to Savannah, Georgia, where, in November 1805, he established himself as a cotton merchant.
 He had a branch office in New York City, where he was assisted by his nephew, William Ker Gaston (1806–1885).
-He went on to live in a "stately old mansion" at Broughton Street and Habersham Street.
+He went on to live in a now-demolished "stately old mansion" at the northeastern corner of Broughton Street and Habersham Street.
 He also had a cottage on Long Island, New York, at the Narrows, near Fort Hamilton.